payu-india/CMS-Chatbot/docs/Merchant Wallet/wallet-management-issuance-journey/closed-loop-wallet-management/index.md

 * [Create Wallet/Card API](ref:create-walletcard-api): This API will be required by the merchants to register the customer for wallet.
 * [Retrieve Customer Record API](ref:retrieve-customer-record-api): This API will be required by Merchants to fetch customer details and balance present in the customer wallet.
 * [Update Profile API](ref:update-profile-api-wallet): This API will be used to update the customer profile details.
-* [Load API](ref:l): To load the money in the wallet post receiving success of the transaction.
+* <Anchor label="Load API" target="_blank" href="ref:load-wallet-api">Load API</Anchor> : To load the money in the wallet post receiving success of the transaction.
 * [Unload API](ref:unload-api): To spend the money from the wallet.
 * [Check Status API](ref:check-status-api): This will be required to check status of the load API used in the top-up journey.
 * [Statement Inquiry API](ref:statement-inquiry-api): This API can be used to fetch wallet transaction data between specific range.